aqboopy/team125/README.md

 -- NOTES --

-use vmin instead of px, % for text so it shrinks according to screen size.
+use vmin instead of px, % for text(font-size) so it shrinks according to screen size.